You can watch Netflix through TV bundles from Sky, Virgin Media, BT and EE, allowing you to stream directly via a set-top box on your TV.

 |

-The Entertainment and Big Entertainment plans come with Netflix Standard with Ads included for free, while the top-tier Full Works package comes with Netflix Standard in full 1080p HD.
+The Entertainment and Big Entertainment plans include Netflix Standard with Ads at no extra cost, while the top-tier Full Works package includes Netflix Standard (advert-free) in full 1080p HD.

 Netflix supported devices

-Read more about which is the best smart TV stick.
+Read more about which is the best smart TV stick to help make your TV Netflix-ready if it isn't already.

 Verdict: Best way to watch Netflix